A Commitment to Good Governance

 Steamships has adopted the following governance structure:

-Each section addressing a key principle includes references to relevant information that appears in the 2024 Annual Report or on Steamships’ website.
+Each section addressing a key principle includes references to relevant information that appears in the 2025 Annual Report or on Steamships’ website.

 Principle 1 / Lay Solid Foundations for Management and Oversight

-Steamships internal management systems and processes are designed to support the Board in providing strategic guidance for the Company and provide effective management oversight.
+Steamships' internal management systems and processes are designed to support the Board in providing strategic guidance for the Company and provide effective management oversight.
 The Board operates under a charter (in accordance with ASX CGS Principles 1.1) which defines the Board’s duties and reserved matters and those delegated to committees and management.
 It also sets out the conduct for Board proceedings and provides that the Board is able to obtain independent advice.
 This charter is disclosed on Steamships' website and is reviewed annually.

-The Company Secretary reports to the board, through the Chairman, and agrees all agenda items, meeting minutes and dates of future meetings (in accordance with ASX CGS Principles 1.4).
+The Company Secretary reports to the Board, through the Chairman, and agrees all agenda items, meeting minutes and dates of future meetings (in accordance with ASX CGS Principles 1.4).

 Neither the Chairman of the Board of Directors nor the Chairperson of the Audit Committee is independent.
-This is contrary to the ASX CGS principles and recommendation 2.5 and 4.1 (a)(2)).
+This is contrary to the ASX CGS Principles 2.5 and 4.1(a)(2)).
 Both are connected to major shareholders of Steamships.
-In each case, and in respect of the composition of the Board's committees (described further below) Steamships acknowledges the ASX CGS Principles, but considers its leadership structure is appropriate having regard to the composition of its shareholder base and the specific needs of its operations.
+In each case, and in respect of the composition of the Board's committees (described further below) Steamships acknowledges the ASX CGS Principles but considers its leadership structure is appropriate having regard to the composition of its shareholder base and the specific needs of its operations.
 The Chairman of the board is not the CEO.

 Recognising that a committed and diverse workforce improves operating performance and delivery of objectives, Steamships has a diversity policy in place at all levels, including the board (in accordance with ASX CGS Principles 1.5).
 A copy of the policy is disclosed on Steamships' website.
 This policy promotes gender diversity and PNG citizen development.
-As at December 2024 two of the eight directors are female (being 25%).
+As at December 2025 two of the eight directors are female (being 25%).
 Progress is reported quarterly to the board.
 The objective is to have a minimum of 30% of directors and senior managers of each gender.

-A summary of the status as at 31 December 2024, and comparison between 2024 and 2023, is as follows:
+A summary of the status as at 31 December 2025, and comparison between 2025 and 2024, is as follows:

 Principle 2 / Structure the Board to be Effective and Add Value

-The members of the Audit Committee, their qualifications, and their attendance at meetings of the Committee held during 2024 are shown above and in the Directors’ Report contained in the 2024 Steamships’ Annual Report.
+The members of the Audit Committee, their qualifications, and their attendance at meetings of the Committee held during 2025 are shown above and in the Directors’ Report contained in the 2025 Steamships’ Annual Report.

-The Board has a Remuneration and Nomination Committee (in accordance with ASX CGS Principles 2.1) comprising three Directors (two non-executive, neither of whom are independent, and the Managing Director).
-The members of the Remuneration and Nomination Committee and their attendance at meetings of the Committee during 2024 are detailed above.
+The Board has a Remuneration and Nomination Committee (in accordance with ASX CGS Principles 2.1) comprising four Directors (three non-executive directors, of which two are not independent, and the Managing Director).
+The members of the Remuneration and Nomination Committee and their attendance at meetings of the Committee during 2025 are detailed above.
 The charter is disclosed on Steamships' website.
+Christine Kasou was appointed as a member of the Remuneration and Nomination Committee effective 1 January 2025.

-The Company maintains a board skills matrix which sets out the skills assessed across the board (in accordance with ASX CGS Principles 2.2).
+The Company maintains a board skills matrix which sets out the skills assessed across the Board (in accordance with ASX CGS Principles 2.2).
 This matrix is not publicly disclosed.

 Steamships follows the Global Reporting Initiative, a worldwide corporate sustainability transparency initiative, and since 2017 has adopted the G4 guidelines.

 The Company identifies the following directors as being independent: DH Cox OBE OL, C Kasou and P Aitsi MBE.
-Directors’ interests and length of service is disclosed in the Company’s 2024 Annual Report.
+Directors’ interests and length of service is disclosed in the Company’s 2025 Annual Report.
 The board has reviewed the interests as declared and is of the opinion that they do not compromise the independence of the above-mentioned directors.
 This satisfies ASX CGS Principles 2.3.

 Principle 3 / Instill a Culture of Acting Lawfully, Ethically and Responsibly